 South of Cooktown

-South of the town are Keatings Lagoon, the Old Annan River Bridge, Walker Bay, Archer Point, Trevethan Falls, Black Mountain National Park and further south are the Little Annan River Gorge, and the Rossville Bloomfield Road that ends at the start of the famous Bloomfield Road.
+South of the town are Keatings Lagoon, the Old Annan River Bridge, Walker Bay, Archer Point, Trevethan Falls, Black Mountain National Park and further south are the Little Annan River Gorge, and the Helenvale Bloomfield Road that ends at the start of the famous Bloomfield Road.